Welsh Local Government Association: Purpose

+Activities

-Autism spectrum awareness program
+Autism spectrum awareness programme

 Tesco, a multinational supermarket chain, has implemented training for its employees to meet the needs of its customers who are on the autism spectrum, which is estimated to be one of every 100 people in the United Kingdom.
 Employees use an online training site and respond to a questionnaire to assess the extent to which they became more aware of autism spectrum disorders (ASD).
-Tesco is the first company to participate in an awareness program led by the Welsh Local Government Association (WLGA).
-The online training and questionnaire tool is intended to be used by many organizations in Wales to identify and commend businesses that are "ASD Aware".
+Tesco is the first company to participate in an awareness programme led by the Welsh Local Government Association (WLGA).
+The online training and questionnaire tool is intended to be used by many organisations in Wales to identify and commend businesses that are "ASD Aware".